Ameliawb/example_assignment/README.md

 ## Getting Started

 Once you choose a technology, create your chosen ancestral technology with a current technology.
-Example: [my own research on blockchain and wampum](https://immerse.news/decentralized-storytelling-d8450490b3ee)
-, or hand woven looms and binary.
+Example: [my own research on blockchain and wampum](https://immerse.news/decentralized-storytelling-d8450490b3ee).
+Sometimes 'ancient' technology is referenced in TED talks as the beginning of a technological idea, but they were complete for their community, how has some of that 'completeness' been lost?
+How is it still aparent in modern tools?
+How will you find out?
+Research your ancestry, your own family stories, oral traditions, religions and talk to people over the phone, skype, hangouts, in code, and smoke signals :)

 ### Quote from Decentralized Storytelling (from the professor)